nwrocketman64/JKWWoodWorks-Django-Codebase/README.md

 # Overview
 This is the main codebase for the JKW Woodworks website.
 The code here is made open-source under Apache 2.0 license and you are free to look at the code to either add any suggestments to improve the code or to copy it and use it as the base template for your website.
 The purpose of this website is to sell woodworks created by the client for this website.
-This website is designed to run on Python 3.8 or later.
+This website is designed to run on Python 3.12 or later.

 # Installing
 To install the website for running on your computer, you can clone the codebase either by using the GitHub website or through git.
-Once it is on your computer, to get the website running you must create an .env and place it in the second sewing_site folder where the settings.py file is located.
+Once it is on your computer, to get the website running you must create an .env and place it in the second JKWWoodWorks folder where the settings.py file is located.
 You must have values set in the .env file for DEBUG_SET, SECRET_KEY, DATABASE_NAME, DATABASE_USER, DATABASE_PASSWORD, DATABASE_HOST, DATABASE_PORT, TIMEZONE, RECAP_PUBLIC_KEY, RECAP_PRIVATE_KEY, EMAIL_USER, and EMAIL_PASS.
 You must also make sure that the latest version of Python is installed with an updated version of pip.
 Then, make sure that these packages are installed.
 ```
 pip3 install django pillow mysqlclient django-environ django-recaptcha django-money django-embed-video
 ```